Radoslaw-Wolnik/Trip-Planning-Full-Stack/frontend/README.md

 Also !!
-Yes, before deploying your frontend application using Docker, it's generally a good practice to create a production build of your application using npm run build
+Yes, before deploying your frontend application using Docker, it's generally a good practice to create a production build of your application using npm run build default build for vite is saved in diff folder then build - change in vite.config.ts

+153.4Mb build